-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of ICON plc and subsidiaries as of December 31, 2005, May 31, 2005 and May 31, 2004 and the consolidated results of their operations and their cash flows for the seven month period ended December 31, 2005 and each of the years in the three-year period ended May 31, 2005 in conformity with accounting principles generally accepted in the United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of ICON plc and subsidiaries as of December 31, 2006, December 31, 2005, May 31, 2005 and the consolidated results of their operations and their cash flows for the year ended December 31, 2006, the seven-month period ended December 31, 2005, and the years ended May 31, 2005 and 2004 in conformity with U.S. generally accepted accounting principles.